 Lennart and his wife, Margareta, came to Canada 1968 after the evacuation from the Middle East during the six days war.
 In Vancouver, Lennart developed and drew the cartoon "Hip and Hop" for the French paper Le Soleil for some years.

-At present, Lennart gives drawing classes which are attended by artists and beginners alike.
-He exhibits his oil paintings at the Kiwanis Longhouse Centre for the Visual Arts and several other locations.
-He also has had individual shows in Vancouver and Delta.
+At present, Lennart gives drawing and painting classes which are attended by young artists.
+He is very proud of these young students that now are attending art schools.
+He exhibits his oil paintings and ink drawings at the Gallery 1710 in Tsawwassen BC.
+He also has had individual art shows in Vancouver and Delta.